brunch/brunch/docs/config.md

 * `commonjs` (Default) — CommonJS wrapper.
 * `amd` — AMD `r.js`-like wrapper.
 * `false` — no wrapping.
 Files will be compiled as-is.
-* Function that takes path and data
+* Function that takes path, data, and a boolean set to `true` if the file is in a vendor directory.

 `modules.definition`: `String, Boolean or Function` a code that will be added on top of every generated JavaScript file.
 Values: